 2. Bow Valley Parkway

 Locals know that often the best place to spot wildlife is along the Bow Valley Parkway (BVP).
 The parkway is an alternate way to get to Lake Louise but is also a beautiful scenic drive.
 Stop at one of several picnic areas for lunch or explore one of the many fantastic day hikes in the area.
-Those looking to spend even more time on the BVP can stay at a Parks Canada campground or cozy up in a cabin at Baker Creek Resort of Castle Mountain Chalets.
+Those looking to spend even more time on the BVP can stay at a Parks Canada campground or cozy up in a cabin at Baker Creek Mountain Resort.

 Time: 60 minutes, one way.